 The additional shares of common stock would have rights identical to our common stock currently outstanding.
 Approval of the Share Increase and any issuance of common stock would not affect the rights of the holders of our common stock currently outstanding, except to the extent that future issuances of common stock would reduce each existing stockholder's proportionate ownership.
 If the proposed Share Increase is approved and the Board of Directors decides to issue such shares of common stock, such issuance of common stock would increase the outstanding number of shares of common stock, thereby causing dilution in earnings per share and voting interests of the outstanding common stock.
-As of the record date, 271,683,266 shares of our common stock were issued and outstanding, 33,840,758 shares of our common stock were subject to outstanding stock options, warrants, restricted stock awards, or other convertible securities, and 4,970,994 shares of our common stock were reserved for issuance under the 2019 Plan, thereby leaving 39,504,982 shares of common stock unassigned and authorized for potential issuance of the current 350,000,000 shares of common stock authorized.
-We are also asking our stockholders to approve the Purchase Plan, which would have 5,400,000 shares reserved for issuance thereunder.
-If the Share Increase is approved, there will be 289,504,982 shares of common stock unassigned and authorized for potential issuance.
+As of the record date, common stock were issued and outstanding, shares of our common stock were subject to outstanding stock options, warrants or other convertible securities, and unassigned and authorized for potential issuance of the current 350,000,000 shares of common stock authorized.
+If the Share Increase is approved, there will be shares of common stock unassigned and authorized for potential issuance.
 If approved, the Share Increase will not change the number of shares of preferred stock authorized for issuance.